 July 14, 2017

-This summer, a group of 11 ASU sustainability and engineering students traveled to the Hindu Kush Himalaya region to help local farmers support their operations year-round – eliminating the need to migrate to lowlands or to other countries as seasonal laborers.
+This summer, a group of 11 ASU sustainability and engineering students traveled to the Hindu Kush Himalaya region to help local farmers run their operations year-round – eliminating the need to migrate to lowlands or to other countries as seasonal laborers.

 The students, part of a study abroad course organized through the Rob and Melani Walton Sustainability Solutions Initiatives and developed through GlobalResolve, developed hardware like a solar-powered lift irrigation system during the spring semester, then deployed it while the students were onsite in June.